What's group messaging?

 Starting a group message is the same on both the TextNow Android and iOS app, and on our web and desktop versions.
 For simplicity, we're showing you the Android version in these examples:

 First step is to start a new text message.
-You can enter a contact's phone number, TextNow username if they're a TextNow customer, or name or nickname from your contacts stored on your device, as seen below.
+You can enter a contact's phone number, TextNow username if they're a TextNow customer, or name or nickname from your contacts stored on your device.

 Each person in the group has access to some group management options.
 TextNow users can access options through the Options button in the top right-hand corner, like this: